TTTriplicate/Linked_List_Search_Analysis/README.md

 ## Comparison

 Putting the differences in plain English, each iteration of the Linear Search eliminates 1 possible answer; each iteration of Binary Search eliminates $\frac{n}{2}$ possible answers.
-Using 100 items as an arbitrary example, a Linear Search will take 50 iterations in an average case; in the worst case, a Binary Search will take 7.
+Using 100 items as an arbitrary example,  in an _average_ case a Linear Search will take $ \frac{n}{2} = 50$ iterations; in the _worst_ case, a Binary Search will take $log_2(100) \approx 7$.
 Both have the possibility of finding the answer on the first round, but over a larger sample set the time taken by a Linear Search will grow dramatically faster than a Binary Search.